vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 III.
 278-9), SM 145, PC 31-32.
 Further details will be

 added in the next section on ' Kāla'.
-Pakṣavardhini-ekādasi-when pūrnimā or amāvāsyā extends
+Pakṣavardhini-ekādaśī-when pūrnimā or amāvāsyā extends

 over the following pratipad, it is pakṣavardhini; similarly 11th tithi is so called when it extends over (on to 12th tithi); worship of golden Viṣnu image; Jāgara with dance and